hmidani-abdelilah/Media_Downloader/README.md

 ## 🌐 English

-A graphical application for downloading videos and audio from YouTube and other platforms (Facebook, Instagram, X.com) using `yt-dlp`, with quality control, subtitle support, language switching, and dark/light themes.
+A graphical application for downloading videos and audio from YouTube and other platforms (Facebook, Instagram, X.com , TikTok ... ) and more using `yt-dlp`, with quality control, subtitle support, language switching, and dark/light themes.

 ### 🚀 Features